-See if the name you want to use is available by checking your state’s Secretary of State database or doing a corporate name search.
-I recommend also using CorpNet’s free trademark search tool to determine if any other businesses have filed for a trademark on the name.
+- Choose a business name – See if the name you want to use is available by checking your state’s Secretary of State database or doing a corporate name search.
+I recommend also using a trademark search tool to determine if any other businesses have filed for a trademark on the name.

-Although states rarely require an LLC operating agreement, it really is a must for a multi-member LLC.
+- Create an LLC Operating Agreement – Although states rarely require an LLC Operating Agreement, it really is a must for a multi-member LLC.
 An operating agreement serves to describe the roles and responsibilities of owners and managers (if you’re a manager-managed LLC).
 It also lays out the ownership interests, profit distribution methodology, how to handle disputes between members, and other important details.
 A well-prepared operating agreement can help keep everyone on the same page and prevent misunderstandings.

-To ensure you don’t pierce the corporate veil that helps shield your personal assets from business liabilities, set up a bank account specifically for your LLC.
-LLCs and corporations are required to maintain separation of business and personal finances.
+- Open a separate bank account for your business – To ensure you don’t pierce the corporate veil that helps shield your personal assets from business liabilities, set up a bank account specifically for your LLC.
+LLCs and corporations are required to maintain the separation of business and personal finances.

 Ongoing Compliance Obligations